RIKEN-RCCS/lens3/v2/doc/user-guide.md

 - A pool will be expired in 365 days after its creation (it is site configurable).
 - A user will be expired in 365 days, too, from the last access to Registrar.
-An expiration of a pool will come first.
+However, an expiration of a pool will come first.

 ### Simple UI